Vinh-AI/LCMR-3S/README.md

-# LCMR-3S: Learning Cross-modality Representation via Selective State Space Model for Depression Detection on Social Media
+# T-M2S: A Time-Aware Mental State Space for Multimodal Depression Detection on Social Media

 ## 💿 Installation